 Wix Blocks provides various code file types for efficient app development.
 Public files handle client-side logic, while backend files manage server-side operations and database interactions.
 Web modules offer reusable backend code snippets.
 Additionally, a configuration file stores app-wide settings.
-Beyond core code files, widget, panel, and dashboard code are essential for building the user interface and app management features.

-You can add these types of backend files to your app:
+To add code files to your app:

-Testing your backend function You can test your backend functions in your app without building or installing the app.
-Learn how.
+.You can test backend functions in your app without building or installing the app.

 Every exported function at the root of a public/backend directory will be exposed when installing your app on a site.
 Note that exported functions that aren't in the root package will not be exposed.